 Colorful buildings aren’t the only enticing factor about the Art Deco District, you’ll find the people residing here just as vibrant.
 Miami’s Art District is loaded with fun times, retro scenery, festive local (and fine) art, funky boutiques and antique stores that scream vintage heaven.

-Fun fact, fashion designer extraordinaire, Giovanni Versace resided here.
-He lived in a posh Spanish-style mansion; The Villa Casa Casuarina off Ocean Drive.
-Thus if a famous designer like Versace deemed Art Deco beautiful enough to be constantly surrounded by, I’d say it’s obviously worth experiencing the district’s vibrant essence!
+As we mentioned, fashion designer extraordinaire Giovanni Versace resided here.
+He lived in a posh Spanish-style mansion, The Villa Casa Casuarina off Ocean Drive.
+If a famous designer like Versace deemed Art Deco beautiful enough to be constantly surrounded by, it’s probably worth experiencing the district’s vibrant feel!

 Come out and witness the retro artistic style that embodies Miami.
 Put on those creative shades and look at the fabulously bright culture around you.

 Museo Vault is the premier provider of art storage and related services in South Florida.
 Highly skilled artists with years of knowledge and experience make up most of our team.
 We’re prepared to not only handle your art with care but also answer any questions you may have about the transportation or storage process.

 Beyond storage, Museo Vault offers installation, packaging, domestic and international shipping, collection management, insurance, white glove moving, appraisals, restoration, and more.